-1. Review.
+1. REVIEW

-1.1 Theories of Color Perception.
+1.1.
+Theories of Color Perception

-There has always been great interest in how we perceive colors and numerous explanations have been forwarded (Newton 1704, Goethe 1810, Young 1820, Maxwell 1856, Helmholtz 1867, Hering 1875).
-The human perceptual apparatus is remarkably successful in coping with large variations in the illumination.
-The colors we perceive are closely correlated with the surface colours of the objects viewed, despite large temporal and spatial differences in color and intensity of the incident light.
+There has always been great interest in how we perceive colors and numerous explanations have been forwarded [1-6].
+A selection of some of the early works on this subject can be found in [7].
+The human perceptual apparatus is remarkably successful in coping with large variations in illumination.
+The colors we perceive are closely correlated with the surface colors of the objects viewed, despite large temporal and spatial differences in color and intensity of the incident light.
 This is surprising since we cannot sense reflectance directly.

-The light intensity at a point in the image is the product of the reflectance at the corresponding object point and the intensity of illumination at that point - aside from a constant factor that depends on the optical arrangment.
+The light intensity at a point in the image is the product of the reflectance at the corresponding object point and the intensity of illumination at that point, aside from a constant factor that depends on the optical arrangement.
 There must then be some difference between these two components of image intensity which allows us to discount the effect of one.
 The two components differ in their spatial distribution.
 Incident light intensity will usually vary smoothly, with no discontinuities, while reflectance will have sharp discontinuities at edges where objects adjoin.
-The reflectance being relatively constant between such edges.
+The reflectance is relatively constant between such edges.

-1.1.1 Tri-Stimulus Theory.
+1.1.1.
+Tristimulus Theory

 Some facts about how we see color are fairly well established.
-It appears that we have three kinds of sensors operating in bright illumination, with peak sensitivities in different parts of the visible spectrum.
+It appears that we have three kinds of sensors (operating in bright illumination), with peak sensitivities in different parts of the visible spectrum.
 This is why it takes exactly three colors in additive mixture to match an unknown color.
-While it is a bit tricky to measure the sensitivity curves of the three sensors directly, a linear transform of these curves has been known accurately for some time (Brindley 1960).
-These curves, called the standard observer curves, are sufficient to allow one to predict color matches made by subjects with normal colour vision (Hardy 1936).
+While it is difficult to determine the sensitivity curves of the three sensors directly, a linear transform of these curves has been known accurately for some time [8].
+These curves, called the standard observer curves, are sufficient to allow one to predict color matches made by subjects with normal color vision [9].

-The simplest theory of color perception then amounts to locally comparing the outputs of three such sensors and assigning colour on this basis (Young 1820, Helmholtz 1867).
-This however totally fails to explain the observed color contancy.
-Perceived color does not depend directly on the relative amounts of light measured by the three sensors {Land 1959, Lettvin 1967}.
+The simplest theory of color perception then amounts to locally comparing the outputs of three such sensors and assigning color on this basis [3,5].
+This, however, totally fails to explain the observed color constancy.
+Perceived color does not depend directly on the relative amounts of light measured by the three sensors [10,11].

-1.1.2 Color Conversion.
+1.1.2.
+Color Conversion

-A number of attempts have been made to patch up this theory under the rubrics of "discounting of the illuminant", "contrast effect adjustment" and "adaptation".
-The more complicated theories are based on models with large numbers of parameters which are adjusted according to empirical data {Helson 1938 & 1940, Judd 1940 & 1952, Richards 1971}.
-These theories are at least partially effective in predicting human. color perception when applied to simple arrangements of stimuli similar to those used in determining the parameters.
+A number of attempts have been made to patch up this theory under the rubrics of "discounting of the illuminant," "contrast effect adjustment," and "adaptation."
+The more complicated theories are based on models with large numbers of parameters which are adjusted according to empirical data [12-16].
+These theories are at least partially effective in predicting human color perception when applied to simple arrangements of stimuli similar to those used in determining the parameters.

 The parameters depend strongly on the data and slight experimental variations will produce large fluctuations in them.
-This is a phenomena familiar to numerical analysts fitting curves to data when the number of parameters is large.
-These theories are lacking in parsimony and convincing physiological counter-parts.
-Lettvin has demonstrated the hopelessness of trying to find fixed transformations from locally compared output of sensors to perceived color (Lettvin 1967).
+This phenomenon is a familiar one to the numerical analyst and is expected whenever functions of many parameters are fitted to data.
+These theories are lacking in parsimony and convincing physiological counterparts.
+Lettvin has demonstrated the hopelessness of trying to find fixed transformations from locally compared outputs of sensors to perceived color [11].

-1.2 Land's Retinex Theory.
+1.2 Land's Retinex Theory

-Another theory of color perception is embodied in Land's retinex model {Land 1959, 1964 & 1971}.
+Another theory of color perception is embodied in Land's retinex model [10,17,18].
 Land proposes that the three sets of sensors are not connected locally, but instead are treated as if they represent points on three separate images.
 Processing is performed on each such image separately to remove the component of intensity due to illumination gradient.
-Such processing is not merely an added frill but is indispensible to color perception in the face of the variability of the illumination.
-1.2.1 Lightness Judging.
+Such processing is not merely an added frill but is indispensible to color perception in the face of the variability of illumination.

+1.2.1.
+Lightness Judging